-Physical Needs Assessment Template (PNAT) for Single Family Homes
+Physical Needs Assessment Template for Single Family Homes

+Last Updated: April 2025

-Instructions: Provide one completed Physical Needs Assessment Template for each single family home inspected.
-This template must be completed by a third party inspector who is not affiliated (no Identity of Interest) with the property’s ownership.
+Instructions: Provide one completed Physical Needs Assessment Template (PNAT) for each single family home inspected.
+This template must be completed by a third-party inspector who is not affiliated (no Identity of Interest) with the property’s ownership.